qw123wh/Aospdeskclock/README.md

 Thanks to EthanArmbrust for contributing  https://github.com/EthanArmbrust/DeskClock

 Anyone is welcome to improve the app.
 Forks, pull requests, and additional functions are appreciated.
-I'm not a developer (it was a stroke of luck to be able to generate the apk)
+I'm not a developer and I'm not very experienced